-In short, fabric is one of the most important factors in how any upholstered furniture will look and wear.
+In short, the fabric is one of the most important factors in how any upholstered furniture will look and wear.
 It is also a major deciding factor when you buy furniture.
 Here is a guide to different fibers so that you can find a good match for your needs.

-When creating a fabric, manufacturers often blend fibers together, because blending fibers produces more interesting textures and colors.
+When creating a fabric, manufacturers often blend fibers together, because blending fibers produce more interesting textures and colors.
 Blending fibers can also make a fabric more supple, and better able to withstand everyday wear and tear.

-Considerations for Fabric Shopping:
+Considerations for Fabric Shopping

 - Appropriateness to lifestyle.

-- Resistance to stains, soil, abrasion and sunlight.
+- Resistance to stains, soil, abrasion, and sunlight.

 - Care and maintenance.

 - How long it can be expected to last.

 Basic Fiber Categories

 - Natural fibers, which can be cellulose or plant-based fibers, and protein, or animal fibers.